International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Soil-Ecosystems.markdown

 Castellano, M. J. (2015).
 [DOI: 10.1111/gcb.12982](https://lib.dr.iastate.edu/cgi/viewcontent.cgi?referer=https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Integrating+plant+litter+quality%2C+soil+organic+matter+stabilization%2C+and+the+carbon+saturation+concept.%C2%A0Global+change+biology%2C%C2%A021%289%29%2C+3200-3209.&btnG=&httpsredir=1&article=1099&context=agron_pubs)

 ![**Figure 4.** An overview on how C~3~ and C~4~  plants take in carbon.
 The majority of plants fall under the C~3~ pathway, but to learn more, read [Organic Geochemistry Journal Club--Papers and Cake](https://papersandcake.wordpress.com/2015/10/27/the-leaf-wax-composition-and-stable-carbon-isotope-values-of-conifers-should-we-care/), to learn more about advantages/disadvantages to each pathway.]({{site.baseurl}}{{page.figures}}C3_C4_Pathways.jpg)
+*Figure 4.
+An overview on how C~3~ and C~4~  plants take in carbon.
+The majority of plants fall under the C~3~ pathway, but to learn more, read [Organic Geochemistry Journal Club--Papers and Cake](https://papersandcake.wordpress.com/2015/10/27/the-leaf-wax-composition-and-stable-carbon-isotope-values-of-conifers-should-we-care/), to learn more about advantages/disadvantages to each pathway.*

 ![**Figure 5.** CAM plants are for more xerophytic plant species, and have similar steps compared to the C~4~ plants.
 Learn more [here](http://lifeofplant.blogspot.com/2011/10/c4-and-cam-photosynthesis.html) to dive into the details!]({{site.baseurl}}{{page.figures}}CAM_Pathway.jpg)
+*Figure 5.
+CAM plants are for more xerophytic plant species, and have similar steps compared to the C~4~ plants.
+Learn more [here](http://lifeofplant.blogspot.com/2011/10/c4-and-cam-photosynthesis.html) to dive into the details!*

 ![Figure 6.
 Carbon is not just above ground collected by plants, but stored in great abundance in the soils belowground.
 Places like Healy, Alaska (_picture above_), offers a glimpse at how even colder places store the greatest amount of carbon!
 Check out the [blog](https://www.polartrec.com/expeditions/carbon-balance-in-warming-and-drying-tundra/journals/2011-05-03) that tracks data up there.]({{site.baseurl}}{{page.figures}}Healy_Alaska.jpg)
+*Figure 6.
+Carbon is not just above ground collected by plants, but stored in great abundance in the soils belowground.
+Places like Healy, Alaska (_picture above_), offers a glimpse at how even colder places store the greatest amount of carbon!
+Check out the [blog](https://www.polartrec.com/expeditions/carbon-balance-in-warming-and-drying-tundra/journals/2011-05-03) that tracks data up there.*

 Overall, it is important to realize that carbon in plants is more than just these complex processes.
 We see these plants every day, whether it be in agricultural settings (rice, wheat, barley, sugarcane).
 Or in desert landscapes from plants such as cacti and other succulents.

 ![Figure 7.
 Examples of plants from each of the carbon pathways (C~3~=wheat, CAM=succulents, C~4~=maize).]({{site.baseurl}}{{page.figures}}C3_C4_CAM.jpg)
+*Figure 7.
+Examples of plants from each of the carbon pathways (C~3~=wheat, CAM=succulents, C~4~=maize).*

 # Carbon Allocation
 Carbon allocation differs both above and below ground.
 Conventionally, carbon storage is looked at in aboveground biomass such as vegetation (i.e. grasses, forests, other vegetation).
 However, allocatoin belowground is significant because soil depth is highly variable where temperatures and moisture have a noticeable impact on presence of carbon stored within soils (Litton et al., 2008).
 The figure below from Giardina et al.'s (2014) paper illustrates the processes of belowground carbon.